 In addition to the traditional, Jessica is a great lover of modern opera and experimental works.
-During the 2019-2020 season she portrays the title role in Hector Armienta’s La Llorona with Opera Cultura, a harrowing tale based on the folk legend, and the delightfully devilish Second Witch in LOLA’s (Local Opera Local Artists) production of Dido and Aeneas in Austin, TX.
-In an effort to create more intersectional performances, she is producing, artistic directing, and performing in Sojourns on the Silk Road: from the Orient to the Occident, an intimate concert featuring pianist Katherine Ciscon (Houston Ballet), guitarist Marc Rosenberg (Texas New Music Ensemble), and internationally-acclaimed flamenco dancer Fanny Ara that explores the imagined colonial perceptions of the “Orient” contrasted with more authentic expressions of Spanish identity through French and Spanish art song, instrumental works, flamenco dance, and orientalist paintings.
-In 2021, she performed as a writer and soloist in The Women Have Something to Say with Intersection Arts, a collaboration between twelve women of diverse backgrounds writing and performing personal monologues and song texts, set to music by composer Madeline Styskal and directed by Nicole Kenley-Miller, navigating themes of the voice through the lens of each individual’s womanhood.
+During the 2019-2020 season she portrayed the title role in Hector Armienta’s La Llorona with Opera Cultura and the delightfully devilish Second Witch in LOLA’s production of Dido and Aeneas in Austin, TX.
+In 2022, she produced, artistic directed, and performed in Sojourns on the Silk Road: from the Orient to the Occident, an intimate concert featuring pianist Katherine Ciscon (Houston Ballet), guitarist Marc Rosenberg (Texas New Music Ensemble), and internationally-acclaimed flamenco dancer Fanny Ara.
+This work explored colonial perceptions of the “Orient” through French and Spanish art song, instrumental works, flamenco dance, and orientalist paintings.
+In 2021, she performed as a writer and soloist in The Women Have Something to Say with Intersection Arts, a collaboration between women of diverse backgrounds writing and performing personal monologues and song texts navigating themes of the voice through the lens of each individual’s womanhood set to music by composer Madeline Styskal and directed by Nicole Kenley-Miller.
+This project was selected by the Kennedy Center as a featured act in its Arts Across America virtual concert series.
+It received eight nominations by the 2021 Broadway World Houston Awards, including a nomination for Jessica for "Best Performer in a Musical."

-A passionate advocate for Spanish and Latinx music, Jessica founded Soniquete Iberoamericanx in an effort to spotlight the artists and works that are often under-represented in the classical music world and to collaborate with other artistic disciplines, particularly dance and the visual arts, to create intersectional productions that are reflective of the thriving Spanish-language and Latinx communities across America.
+A passionate advocate for Spanish and Latinx music, Jessica is currently working to spotlight those artists and works that are often under-represented in the classical music world and to collaborate with other artistic disciplines, particularly dance and the visual arts, to create intersectional productions that are reflective of the thriving Spanish-language and Latinx communities across America.

-Jessica completed a Master of Music in Vocal Performance from Texas State University followed by a Performance Certificate at the University of Houston Moores School of Music, also in Vocal Performance, under the guidance of Melanie Sonnenberg and Buck Ross.
+Jessica completed a Master of Music in Vocal Performance from Texas State University followed by a Performance Certificate at the University of Houston Moores School of Music, also in Vocal Performance.
 In addition to her formal education, she participated in a number of young artist programs, such as Spotlight on Opera, Opera in the Ozarks, Chicago Summer Opera, Castleton Festival, and Florentine Opera.

-On the concert stage, Jessica has performed as the mezzo soloist in Bernstein’s oratorio Songfest with the Texas State University Orchestra and she made her international debut singing the romanza "Al pensar en el dueño de mis amores" and "Una voce poco fa" at the Palacio del Gobierno de Sonora as a featured soloist in the 2017 Festival International del Pitic in Hermosillo, Mexico, where she was also a semifinalist in the Sonora International Opera Competition Francisco Araiza.
+On the concert stage, Jessica has performed as a soloist in Bernstein’s oratorio Songfest with the Texas State University Orchestra and she made her international debut singing the romanza "Al pensar en el dueño de mis amores" (Carceleras) and "Una voce poco fa" at the Palacio del Gobierno de Sonora as a featured soloist in the 2017 Festival International del Pitic in Hermosillo, Mexico, where she was also a semifinalist in the Sonora International Opera Competition Francisco Araiza.